trys/trys/_posts/2014-03-07-whats-the-point-of-a-home-page.markdown

 ---
 layout: post
 title: "what's the point of a home page?"
-date:   2014-03-07 22:54:59
+date: {}
 categories: usability
+published: true
 ---

 Or more precisely, what is the point of **your** home page?

-After a very interesting office discussion on the subject of ‘The problem with carousels’, spurred by some great articles by [http://weedygarden.net/2013/01/carousel-stats/](Erik Runyon) and [http://bradfrostweb.com/blog/post/carousels/](Brad Frost), Mark proposed the following question:
+After a very interesting office discussion on the subject of ‘The problem with carousels’, spurred by some great articles by [Erik Runyon](http://weedygarden.net/2013/01/carousel-stats/) and [Brad Frost](http://bradfrostweb.com/blog/post/carousels/), Mark proposed the following question:

 > What is the point of a home page?